julelang/manual/src/memory/raw-pointers/reference-pointers.md

 If you're sure it's safe to do so, [Unsafe Jule](/unsafe-jule/) lets you access such dangerous references.

-## Coroutines
+## Threads

 Concurrency imposes a number of process-intensive conditions that are difficult to trace at compile time and further increase compile times.
-Using reference pointers in a coroutine call means that the scope of the variable cannot be properly traced.
-Therefore, coroutine calls do not support functions with reference parameters.
+Using reference pointers in a spawn call means that the scope of the variable cannot be properly traced.
+Therefore, spawn calls do not support functions with reference parameters.

 Of course, if you want to do this even though you know it's unsafe, [Unsafe Jule](/unsafe-jule/) lets you do it.